 To achieve its goals, the eBridge Alliance has set up a program which is based on a structured process with 5 concrete phases.
 First, university students and teams with start-up ideas are scouted in topic-based seminars.
 In the second phase, the teams are matched with suited coaches and are onboarded so that they can potentially team up with other individuals to create international start-up groups.
 In the third and fourth phase, the established start-up teams will participate in open incubation and co-creation to develop business concepts and co-create projects with professional industry partners.
 In the final phase, the start-ups will further develop and continue to evolve in these interconnected ecosystems.

-Munich Ecosystem: Munich Global Impact Sprint Initiative (MGI)
+Munich Entrepreneurship Ecosystem: Munich Global Impact Sprint (MGI)

 • Co-create entrepreneurship programs with experts &professors from other institutions